“I think I know, but I have a hard time explaining it: what does it mean to follow Jesus?”

-I know what he meant when he said, “I think I know, but I have a hard time articulating…” There are countless things we know, but we may not be able to communicate clearly if asked.
-For this specific student, that thing was following Jesus.
-Knowing that his question is probably not specific to him alone, but is likely a question many could benefit having an answer for, here are the few bullet points I worked through with him in our conversation.
+I know what he meant when he said, “I think I know, but I have a hard time explaining…” There are countless things I feel I know, but can’t always describe them if asked.
+For this student, that thing was following Jesus.

-There are probably more things to say or even better ways of saying what I wrote above, but this is my humble offering for your joy.
-I’d love to hear from you, what do you think?
-How would you describe following Jesus to the sophomore boys at your church?
-Share in your comments below.
-I promise I’ll read them.
+There are probably more things to say or definitely better ways of saying it, but this is my humble offering for your knowledge and joy.